Truth be told, there might never be a better time to launch and grow a membership community than right now.

 Affiliate programs can bring your products significantly more attention and sales than many other forms of marketing.
 If done correctly, they can enable you to build relationships with bloggers, site owners, and others to help spread the word about your membership community.

-If you’re a MemberPress user, you’ll be happy to know the MemberPress plugin works out of the box with a robust affiliate program plugin called Affiliate Royale, which is included free with the MemberPress Pro plan.
+If you’re a MemberPress user, you’ll be happy to know the MemberPress plugin works out of the box with a robust affiliate program plugin called Easy Affiliate.
+It's created by the same folks who crated MemberPress, so it integrated seamlessly.

 5. Offer one-on-one membership support